Lfu001/tears/docs/gl/Framebuffer/index.md

 ---
 title: Framebuffer
-description:  a wrapper class of a GL frame buffer
+description:  a wrapper class of a GL frame buffer.
 generator: doxide
 ---